sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 *Champion Auto Parts digram, note the primary and secondary circuits at https://www.championautoparts.com/Technical/Tech-Tips/How-Ignition-Systems-Work.html*

 When the engine turns it means our crankshaft turns, the crank trigger wheel also turns since it is mounted on the crank.
-The VR sensor sees crankshaft movement by reading the missing tooth crank trigger wheel and this creates a signal.
+The VR sensor sees crankshaft movement by reading the crank trigger wheel, when the signal is interrupted by the missing tooth (usually) the signal is interrupted and this change is seen by the ECU.
 Unlike the original configuration which uses the hall effect with a trigger window in the distributor to mark the spark events. we use the VR signal to tell MegaSquirt to control the spark.

 We use signal input from the VR sensor and connect it to `ECU #24 TACH IN`.
 MS2 will read the AC sine wave and convert it into a 5V DC square wave, which will finally output through `IGN signal (#36 IGN OUT)` to the ICM.
 The ICM will trigger spark in the distributor and allow combustion.